besawa/GoW/README.md

 # Gears of Web, v0.0.2
-Any one can build a complete website, configuration by playing
+Any one can build a complete website, configuration by playing.
+GoW is built on top of MEAN stack using Yeoman Angular-fullstack generator, so it is built on top of Node.js, Express, MongoDB, AngularJS, Twitter Bootstrap, UI-Angular, and many many more of best web developing tools out there.

 ## Prerequisites
 Node.js and NPM, MongoDB and Git